reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 #### Evaluation Metrics
 - The evaluation metrics used to evaluate the performance of our model are:
-   - **Sensitivity** measures the ability to correctly identify countries in each mortality quartile, and evades false negatives.
+   - **Sensitivity (Recall)** measures the ability to correctly identify countries in each mortality quartile, and evades false negatives.
 Prioritized as false negatives can have severe public health implications.
-   - **specificity** ensures that resources are not wasted on false alarms as it prevents over-prediction, and evaluates the ability to correctly exclude countries not in a specific quartile.
+   - **Specificity** ensures that resources are not wasted on false alarms as it prevents over-prediction, and evaluates the ability to correctly exclude countries not in a specific quartile.
    - **Precision** indicates the proportion of correctly identified instances for each quartile, reducing false positives, and is prioritized over **accuracy** which is less informative in imbalanced data settings (such as in our population level data).
    - **F1-Score** accounts for both false positives and false negatives, making it ideal for imbalanced datasets.
    - **AUC** evaluates the model's ability to distinguish between categories by considering its performance across all possible decision thresholds which is useful to address the performance of our model.